Our Exchange Programmes

-If you are a student on the LLB Law (European and International) and LLB Law with French/German/Spanish degrees, then you must go abroad as part of your degree, at year three.
+If you are a student on the LLB Law (European and International) and LLB Law with Chinese/French/German/Spanish degrees, then you must go abroad as part of your degree, at year three.

-If you are a student on the LLB Law or LLB Law and Criminology degrees, then you can apply during your second year of studies to transfer to the LLB Law (with a year abroad) or LLB Law and Criminology (with a year abroad) and spend year 3 abroad, returning to complete your degree at Sheffield in year 4.
+If you are a student on BA Criminology, or the LLB Law or LLB Law and Criminology degrees, then you can apply during your second year of studies to transfer to the BA Criminology (with a year abroad) LLB Law (with a year abroad) or LLB Law and Criminology (with a year abroad) and spend year 3 abroad, returning to complete your degree at Sheffield in year 4.

 If you are a Law student at one of the School of Law's Partners Universities and you would like to study for a semester or year in Sheffield, the information on these pages should be useful.